kevinyswong/kevinyswong.github.io/index.md

 <p>
 Let's cast aside the political polarization for a moment and have a mature conversation on race and the future identity of America.
-It's not popular these days but I don't think it's inherently racist to talk about the race and its practical consequences, from both perspectives: the white's and the person of color's.
+It's not popular these days but I don't think it's inherently racist to talk about race and its practical consequences, from both perspectives: the white's and the person of color's.
 There are very real issues that have to be addressed.
 The recent rise of neo-Nazies, conspiracy theories, and white supremacism are not possible under